TanmaySalaskar/SignText/README.md

 1. Run the collect_data.py file.
 2. Show the american sing language hand sign and press the respective key from the keyboard to assign the alphabet or words.
 3. After assiging press "esc" to exit.
-4. The data is collected in the new csv file
+4. The data is collected in the new csv file.
-5.
+5. Run the "train_model.py" file to train our model.
+6. After the model is trained you can simply run the "app.py" file to start our application.
+7.